 When it comes to Americans and retirement savings, the statistics are sobering.
 Nearly 70-percent of Americans think they will outlive their retirement savings, while just over 20-percent have no money all set aside for retirement.
 But no matter how much you have saved for retirement, it makes sense to cut down on living costs once you stop working.
-Here are several ways to cut costs during retirement.
+Here are several ways to reduce expenses during retirement.

 Flee the Empty Nest

 One of the biggest and best ways to cut down on living costs during retirement is to downsize your home.
 Not only will you save money on utility bills, home maintenance and property taxes, you’ll have more free time to spend doing what you enjoy.

 Relocate for a Lower Cost of Living

 If you’re going to downsize, you might as well do so in an area that has a lower cost of living.
 By simply cutting down on day-to-day expenses such as food, gas and services you’ll be able to stretch your retirement savings.
 Take a look at this list of locations where you can enjoy an incredible retirement lifestyle for less than $40,000 a year.